daryllxd/lifelong-learning/programming/ruby/design/nil.md

 Nil is a slap in the face of duck-typing.
 Nil violates duck typing.
 Whereas we can have "attempt to do this", `nil` just does nothing. `nil` says I don't care, and it forces you to look for things anywhere.

-What's funny is people say that they hate the `is_a?`, but they are fine with `nil`.